Settorezero/Arlok/docs/powering.md

 The 18650 LiPo cell will take place under the robot using the 3D-printed holder.
 TP4056 and SX1308 PCBs will be attached in the central part of the robot using double-sided tape.
 You must put the JP1 jumper in the VSERVO position and you can close the the "logics" pad.
 Now all the robot parts (logics and servos) will be powered from the same battery: Logics will be powered at about 5V and servo at about 5.7V.
+The [explorer](../arduino/explorer/) program contain some instructions for reading the battery and show it on display.

 For charging the battery you must:
 - Turn off the button/switch on the back